Summary

 return "healthy"

-A well-designed API layer makes the combined metadata/time-series system accessible to dashboards, mobile apps, and other services.
-Here is a FastAPI implementation that exposes the key endpoints:
+A well-designed API layer makes the combined metadata/time-series system accessible to dashboards, mobile applications, and other services.
+A FastAPI implementation that exposes the key endpoints is shown below:

 from datetime import datetime, timedelta